Phil9S/swgs-absolutecn/README.md

 The config.yaml (`config/config.yaml`) contains the necessary information for the pipeline you wish to run.
 This includes the location of the samplesheet.tsv, bin size, project name, and output directory.

-#### slurm config.yaml
+#### profile config.yaml

-The slurm config.yaml (`profile/slurm/config.yaml`) contains the necessary information to configure the job submission parameters passed to `sbatch` on slurm-managed cluster enviroments.
-This includes the number of concurrently sumbitted jobs, slurm account name, slurm partition name, and default job resources (though these are low and should work on almost any cluster).
+The profile config.yaml (`profile/*/config.yaml`) contains the necessary information to configure the job submission parameters passed to a given workload manager (or lack thereof).
+This includes the number of concurrently sumbitted jobs, account/project name, partition/queue name, and default job resources (though these are low and should work on almost any cluster).

+#### Workflow management

+This pipeline was primarily developed using the [SLURM][https://slurm.schedmd.com/documentation.html] work load manager for job submission by snakemake.
+For individuals running on non-workload managed clusters or utilising other workload managers, such as [LSF](https://www.ibm.com/uk-en/marketplace/hpc-workload-management) or [pbs-torque](), a different profile config.yaml will need to be updated and provided to the pipeline.
+Currently supported profiles are `local`, `slurm`, and `pbs`.
+These can be edited via the script described in the next section.

 #### Updating the pipeline configuration